mosh98/Feature_Space_Augmentation/README.md

 ```python
  l1, l2 = ag.delta_S(list_of_embeddings, list_of_labels, target=0)
 ```
+### NEW !
+This lambda with delta_s fusion is a novel technique that has not been tested yet or introduced yet.

 if lambda_ is used then we use the lambda_ value times the delta